3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 TRANSPORTATION: taxi ride acquired via Uber or off the street (35 min, direct, ~¥4,150)

-If you’re winding down by this point in the afternoon, now would be an optimal time to rest, but we were determined to return to Gion since our first visit was treacherously rainy.
-Even if you had a nice sunny tour with MagicalTrip, it’s still worthwhile to peruse the area at your own pace with time to stop and explore souvenir shops that may peak your interest.
+If you’re winding down by this point in the afternoon, now is the optimal time to rest.
+I however was determined to return to Gion since our first visit was treacherously rainy.
+Even if you had a sunny tour with MagicalTrip, it’s worthwhile to peruse the area at your own pace with time to stop and explore souvenir shops that peak your interest while experiencing Kyoto in three days.

-If you’re looking for another activity at this point, Gion feels like the most appropriate place in Japan to rent a kimono and get dolled up like the authentic maiko and geiko who provide entertainment within this same district.
-As you likely noticed during your tour, the Gion district is renowned for its traditional teahouses, geisha culture, and historic architecture.
+If you’re seeking another activity, Gion feels like the most appropriate placeto rent a kimono and get dolled up like the maiko and geiko who provide entertainment within this same district.
+As you likely noticed during the tour, Gion is renowned for traditional teahouses, geisha culture, and historic architecture.

-If you’re in the mood to shop, be sure to peruse the stores lining Hanami-koji, Sannenzaka, and Ninenzaka.
+• If you’re in the mood to shop, peruse the stores lining Hanami-koji, Sannenzaka, and Ninenzaka.

-If you’d prefer to simply take in the traditional aesthetic of homes protected by wooden trellises and curved bamboo barriers in this hanamachi district, then the streets of Nene-no-michi, Shinbashi-dori, Ishibei-koji lane, and the romantic, cherry blossom-lined waterway of Shirakawa lane are likely better suited for your cup of tea.
+• To simply take in the traditional aesthetic of homes protected by wooden trellises and curved bamboo barriers in this hanamachi district, then the streets of Nene-no-michi, Shinbashi-dori, Ishibei-koji lane, and the romantic, cherry blossom-lined waterway of Shirakawa lane are better suited for your cup of tea.

-For a picturesque photo with the Yasaka Pagoda in the background, Yasaka-dori will set you up with the best composition.
+• For a picturesque photo with the Yasaka Pagoda in the background, Yasaka-dori has the best composition.

-If at this point you somehow feel that you haven’t seen enough Buddhist temples yet, then Kōdai-ji is conveniently located just south of the Yasaka Shrine you explored yesterday.
+• If you haven’t seen enough Buddhist temples yet, then Kōdai-ji is conveniently located just south of the Yasaka Shrine explored yesterday.

 Gion Corner

 Round out your evening with a traditional arts performance at Gion Corner.
-Offering 6:00 and 7:00 PM showings, over the course of 50 minutes you’ll be treated to 7 small acts in which you can experience first-hand Kyoto's entertainment district culture.
+Offering 6:00 and 7:00 PM showings, over the course of 50 minutes see 7 small acts to experience first-hand Kyoto's entertainment district culture.

-Standard, premium, and tea ceremony seating options are offered for ¥5,500, ¥6,600, and ¥6,050 respectively.
-Photography, videography, and audio recording is prohibited inside the venue along with eating and drinking to be considerate of the performers.
-Late arrivals may be refused entry, so be sure to arrive with a bit of time to spare!
+Standard, premium, and tea ceremony seatings are offered for ¥5,500, ¥6,600, and ¥6,050 respectively.
+Photography, videography, and audio recording is prohibited inside along with eating and drinking to be considerate of the performers.
+Late arrivals may be refused entry, so arrive with time to spare!

 Dinner - Kyo Ramen Mitsuru

-Craving another bowl of warm ramen after our delicious lunch the day before, we walked 8 minutes to the casual establishment Kyo Ramen Mitsuru and were quite pleased with the resulting meal!
-This establishment surely isn’t anything flashy or world-renowned, but for a quick and cheap meal it served its purpose perfectly — plus I’d recommend you avoid a big meal tonight since you’ll be consuming over 10 courses for dinner tomorrow!
+Craving another bowl of warm ramen after the delicious lunch the day before, I walked 8 minutes to the casual establishment Kyo Ramen Mitsuru and was quite pleased with the resulting meal!
+This establishment isn’t flashy or world-renowned, but for a quick and cheap meal it served its purpose perfectly—avoid a big meal tonight since you consume over 10 courses tomorrow!

 Day 3